-Strategies Action Steps 2019 2020 2021 Metrics per year Number of at-risk patients identified through biometric screenings - 138 Number of social media education topics posted.
-Identify at risk patients through biometric screenings. x 138 patients identified Present at schools and community group on healthy living. х Completed in 2021 Partner with local children's diabetic camp.
-Provide subject matter support to children at the camp. x Staff hours for planning and presenting at the camp - 75 Number of campers educated - 10 Educate campers on diabetes management strategies. x We were able to impact several children in our 2021 camp.
+Strategies Action Steps 2019 2020 2021 Metrics per year Number of community events - one, in 2021 Promote diabetes prevention in the community.
+Host screening and education events. x Number of at-risk patients identified through biometric screenings - 138 Number of social media education topics posted.
+Identify at risk patients through biometric screenings.
+X 138 patients identified Present at schools and community group on healthy living. х Completed in 2021 Partner with local children's diabetic camp.
+Provide subject matter support to children at the camp. x Staff hours for planning and presenting at the camp - 75 Number of campers educated - 10 Educate campers on diabetes management strategies. х We were able to impact several children in our 2021 camp.
 The 2020 camp had to be cancelled due to COVID-19